-54 Based on publicly available information, NTT Communications Corporation, or NTT Communications, is a wholly-owned subsidiary of Nippon Telegraph and Telephone Corporation, or NTT.
-Based on a certification signed by a duly authorized officer of NTT Communications, Mr. Jun Sawada is authorized to execute for and on behalf of NTT Communications, endorsements, transfers and other matters relating to the PLDT shares of common stock held by NTT Communications.
+57 Based on publicly available information, NTT Communications Corporation, or NTT Communications, is a wholly-owned subsidiary of Nippon Telegraph and Telephone Corporation, or NTT.
+Based on a certification signed by a duly authorized officer of NTT Communications, Mr. Shuichi Sasakura or Ms. Mayuko Ogura is authorized to execute for and on behalf of NTT Communications, endorsements, transfers and other matters relating to the PLDT shares of common stock held by NTT Communications.

-55 Based on publicly available information, NTT DoCoMo, Inc., or NTT DoCoMo, is a majority-owned and publicly traded subsidiary of NTT.
-Based on a certification signed by a duly authorized officer of NTT DoCoMo, Mr. Hajime Kii or Mr. Mutsuo Yamamoto is authorized to execute for and on behalf of NTT DoCoMo, endorsements, transfers and other matters relating to the PLDT shares of common stock held by NTT DoCoMo.
+58 Based on publicly available information, NTT DoCoMo, Inc., or NTT DoCoMo, is a majority-owned and publicly traded subsidiary of NTT.
+Based on a certification signed by a duly authorized officer of NTT DoCoMo, Mr. Koichi Takahara or Mr. Seiichi Ikeda is authorized to execute for and on behalf of NTT DoCoMo, endorsements, transfers and other matters relating to the PLDT shares of common stock held by NTT DoCoMo.

-56 In addition to the 22,796,902 common shares owned on record by NTT DoCoMo, NTT DoCoMo also owns 8,533,253 ADSs whose underlying common shares represent approximately 3.95% of the outstanding common stock of PLDT.
-The common shares and the underlying common shares of the ADS owned by NTT DoCoMo collectively represents 14.50% of the outstanding common stock of PLDT as of the Record Date.
+59 In addition to the 22,796,902 common shares owned on record by NTT DoCoMo, NTT DoCoMo also owns 8,533,253 ADSs whose underlying common shares represent approximately 3.95% of the outstanding common stock of PLDT.
+The common shares and the underlying common shares of the ADS owned by NTT DoCoMo collectively represents 14.50% of the outstanding common stock of PLDT as of December 31, 2015.

-57 The total shareholdings of JG Summit Group is 17,305,625, of which 17,208,753 shares are beneficially owned by JG Summit Holdings, Inc. (JGS), 86,723 shares are beneficially owned by Express Holdings, Inc., 10,148 shares are beneficially owned by Ms. Elizabeth Yu Gokongwei and 1 share is beneficially owned by Mr. James L. Go, all held on record by PCD Nominee Corporation, collectively representing 8.01% of the outstanding common stock of PLDT as of the Record Date.
+60 The total shareholdings of JG Summit Group is 17,305,624, of which 17,208,753 shares are beneficially owned by JG Summit Holdings, Inc. (JGS), 86,723 shares are beneficially owned by Express Holdings, Inc. and 10,148 shares are beneficially owned by Ms. Elizabeth Yu Gokongwei, collectively representing 8.01% of the outstanding common stock of PLDT as of December 31, 2015.
 Based on a certification signed by a duly authorized officer of JGS, under the By-Laws of JGS, each of the Chairman and Chief Executive Officer of JGS (Mr. James L. Go) and President and Chief Operating Officer of JGS (Mr. Lance Y. Gokongwei) is authorized to vote the 17,208,753 common shares of PLDT owned by JGS and to appoint and/or sign proxies in behalf of JGS in connection with the Annual Meeting.

-PCD Nominee Corporation, PCD, is the registered owner of shares held by participants in the Philippine Depository and Trust Co., or PDTC, a private company organized to implement an automated book entry system of handling securities transactions in the Philippines.
+61 PCD Nominee Corporation, PCD, is the registered owner of shares held by participants in the Philippine Depository and Trust Co., or PDTC, a private company organized to implement an automated book entry system of handling securities transactions in the Philippines.
 Under the PDTC procedures, when an issuer of a PDTC-eligible issue will hold a stockholders' meeting, the PDTC will execute a pro-forma proxy in favor of its participants for the total number of shares in their respective principal securities account as well as for the total number of shares in their client securities account.
 For the shares held in the principal securities account, the participant concerned is appointed as proxy, with full voting rights and powers as registered owner of such shares.
-For shares held in the client securities account, the participant concerned is appointed as proxy, with the obligation to constitute a subproxy in favor of its clients with full voting and other rights for the number of shares beneficially owned by such clients.
+For shares held in the client securities account, the participant concerned is appointed as proxy, with the obligation to constitute a sub-